rehierl/abstract-properties/_remarks.md

 - the conclusions i derive from my understanding
 - the overall aspects involved
 - all of that - to enable others to proof me wrong

+coin "structurally dependent"
+- then "structurally independent"
+- then an order relation based on that ?!?
+- in regards to (div) containers